 Because nitrous oxide exits the body almost immediately once we remove the mask, you will be able to drive yourself back to work or home after treatment.

-We never want anyone who comes to see us to be embarrassed about their smile, and we don’t want you to feel anxious about seeing the dentist if it’s been a while since your last dental appointment.
+We never want anyone who comes to see us to feel embarrassed about their smile, and we don’t want you to feel anxious about seeing the dentist if it’s been a while since your last appointment.

 You can feel confident in the fact that we are a judgment-free practice!
 We are just happy you are taking that first step toward dental health and have chosen us to help you.
 We have seen a wide range of conditions and are experienced in treating these to help patients achieve a healthy mouth and smile.